Depression- Everything You Need to Know

 - The person may show signs of irritability, anger or aggression.

 - The person may be unpredictable and reckless.

-- The person may become involved in activities which are dangerous or which could hurt him or her.
+- The person may become involved in activities that are dangerous or could hurt him or her.

 - The person has a lot of energy, mentally and physically.

 - The person’s creativity or intelligence may seem to peak.

 - The person may talk in extremes or very fast.

 - The person does not seem to sleep or he or she has a marked decrease in the amount of sleep that he or she needs.

 - The person’s ego may enlarge.

 - The person is easily distracted from what they are doing.